Get Involved

 About the Fellowship

 2. Partnership with an organization that serves as a community-based client for the project.
-All projects must partner with a community-based organization in New York City.
+All projects must partner with a community-based organization in New York City whose mission is to advance racial, social, economic, and/or climate justice.
 This community partner should be invested in the project, and the project should be in alignment with the organization’s mission.

 3. Based in New York City.
 Only projects based in New York City will be considered.
-As such, the community client must also be located within the five boroughs.
+As such, the community-based organization must also be located within the five boroughs.

 We are interested in projects that: